Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: New Design Considerations and Challenges

 \subsection{Active-IRS Reflection Optimization}

 One key challenge in active-IRS-aided communication design is how to optimize the reflection coefficients of active IRS for achieving the optimal beamforming and SNR performance.
 To address it, several practical considerations need to be taken into account such as the phase-amplitude dependent control, maximum amplification factor, discrete phase shifts/amplitude levels (cf. Section \ref{Sec2c}).
 These considerations usually result in non-convex constraints over the reflection coefficients and hence non-convex optimization problems \cite{daiActive}.
 In addition, as the amplification factor of active-IRS element can be controlled, the resulting design variables are significantly more than those of passive IRS for which the reflection amplitude is usually set as one or its maximum value.
-Several algorithms have been proposed in the literature to solve the above problem (see, e.g., \cite{9377648,9734027,daiActive,6019001}).
+Several algorithms have been proposed in the literature to solve the above problem, see, e.g., \cite{9377648,9734027,daiActive,6019001}.
 For example, the alternating optimization (AO) method can be applied to iteratively optimize the amplification factor and phase shift, until the convergence is achieved.
 However, the performance of AO critically depends on its initialization, which, if not properly designed, can result in considerable performance loss.
-Moreover, existing works (e.g., \cite{9377648,9734027,daiActive,6019001}) usually assumed ideal reflection coefficients with continuous and independent phase-shift and amplitude control, which cannot be realized in practice due to hardware limitations.
-Thus, efficient algorithms that can handle more practical constraints are worthy of future investigation.
+Existing works, e.g., \cite{9377648,9734027,daiActive,6019001}, have usually assumed ideal reflection coefficients with continuous and independent phase-shift and amplitude control.
+However, these ideal assumptions cannot be realized in practice due to hardware limitations.
+Therefore, future research is needed to develop efficient algorithms that can handle more practical constraints.